Khan-Ataur/DatingApp-AngularWithDotNetCore/README.md

 # DatingApp-AngularWithDotNetCore
-Developting a DatingApp using ASP.NET Core 8 and Angular
+Developing a DatingApp using ASP.NET Core 8 and Angular